ajan890/Notes/SOCIOL 1/Week 5.md

   2. Legitimate Means - Accept or Reject
 ```
 Mode of Adaptation | Legitimate Means | Cultural Goals
-[FILL]
+Conformity         |  Accept          |  Accept
+Innovation         |  Reject          |  Accept
+Ritualism          |  Accept          |  Reject
+Retreatism         |  Reject          |  Reject
+Rebellion          |  New means       |  New Goals
 ```
 #### 2. Differential Association Theory
 * People *learn* to be deviant through their exposure to and associations with others involved in deviance
 * "The more we associate with people whose behavior is deviant, the greater the likelihood that our behavior will also be deviant" (Chambliss & Eglitis 2016:141).
 * "Becoming a Marihuana User," by Howard Becker
-  * **Q:** Why do some individuals - and not others - [FILL]
+  * **Q:** Why do some individuals - and not others - become 'users of marijuana for pleasure'?
+  * *Broader sociological question:* Why do some individuals - and not others - engage in 'deviant' behaviors (e.g., like smoking marijuana)?
 * Reigning explanation of the time:
-  * "The presence of a given kind of [deviant] behavior in an individual can best be explained as the result of some trait which predisposes or motivates him to engage in this behavior" (221).
+  * "The presence of a given kind of \[deviant] behavior in an individual can best be explained as the result of some trait which predisposes or motivates him to engage in this behavior" (221).
 * Becker's thesis:
   * Through social interaction, individuals learn how to become 'users of marijuana for pleasure'
   * Deviant behavior is learned in interaction with other persons in a process of communication - e.g., the techniques, effects, and motives of deviant behavior.
-* [FILL]
+* "An individual, will be able to use marihuana for pleasure *only when he goes through a process of learning* to conceive of it as an object which can be used in this way" (227).
+  1. Learning smoking technique
+  2. Learning to identify effects
+  3. Learning to define effects as pleasurable
 * Step 3: Learning to define effects as pleasurable
   * **Q:** Is 'getting high' necessarily enjoyable?
-    * Symptoms are "not automatically, nor necessarily pleasurable" - as some users described the experience as 'scary', 'frightening', and 'unpleasant' (e.g., "I felt I was goin insane...").
+    * Symptoms are "not automatically, nor necessarily pleasurable" - as some users described the experience as 'scary', 'frightening', and 'unpleasant' (e.g., "I felt I was going insane...").
-    * [FILL]
+    * The novice is 'coached' by seasoned users and taught to "find pleasure in this experience which \[was] at first so frightening."
+    * "You have to like reassure them..."
+(226)
+    * "He \[or she] has learned, in short, to answer 'Yes' to the question: 'Is it fun?'"
+(228).
+* White collar crime: Work-related criminal behavior committed by people of high social status
+* A new corporate executive learns from coworkers that embezzling company funds is the 'norm'
+* Sports: Athletes learn the 'informal norms' of the game - encouraged by teammates to violate official rules

 #### 3. Labeling Theory
 * Deviant behavior is a consequence of the 'labels' assigned to people